djplaner/memex/share/blog/2021/exploring-drons-definition-of-educational-technology.md

 ### Defining technology

-Dron (2021) starts by acknowledging that this is hard.
+Dron (2021) starts by acknowledging that this is difficult.
 That most definitions of technology are vague, incomplete, and often contradictory.
 He goes into some detail why.
 Dron's definition draws on [Arthur's (2009)](http://tuvalu.santafe.edu/~wbarthur/thenatureoftechnology.htm) definition of technlogy as (emphasis added)
-> the **orchestration** of **phenomena** for some **purpose** (Dron, 2021, p.
+> the *orchestration* of *phenomena* for some *purpose* (Dron, 2021, p.
 1)

-Phenomena includes stuff that is "real or imagined, mental or physical, designed or existing in the natural world" (Dron, 2021, p.
+*Phenomena* includes stuff that is "real or imagined, mental or physical, designed or existing in the natural world" (Dron, 2021, p.
 2).
-Phenomena can be drawn from physics (materials science for table tops), biology (human body climate requirements), chemistry etc. Phenomena can be: something you touch (the book you hold); another technology (the book you hold); a cognitive practice (reading); and, partially or entirely human enacted (think/pair/share, organisational processes etc).
+Phenomena can be seen as belonging to physics (materials science for table tops), biology (human body climate requirements), chemistry etc. Phenomena can be: something you touch (the book you hold); another technology (the book you hold); a cognitive practice (reading); and, partially or entirely human enacted (think/pair/share, organisational processes etc).

 For Arthur, technological evolution comes from combining technologies.
 The phenomena being orchestrated in a technology can be another technology.
 Writing (technology) orchestrates language (technology) for another purpose.
 A purpose [Socrates didn't much care for](https://newlearningonline.com/literacies/chapter-1/socrates-on-the-forgetfulness-that-comes-with-writing).
 Different combinations (assemblies) of technologies can be used for different purposes.
 New technologies are built using assemblies of existing technologies.
 There are inter-connected webs of technologies orchestrated by different people for different purposes.

 For example, in the classrooms above manufacturers of furniture orchestrated various physical and material phenomena to produce the chairs, desks and other furniture.
-Some other people - probably from institutional facilities management - orchestrated different combinations of furniture for the purpose of designing cost efficieent and useful tutorial rooms.
+Some other people - probably from institutional facilities management - orchestrated different combinations of furniture for the purpose of designing cost efficient and useful tutorial rooms.
 The folk designing the computer lab had a different purpose (provide computer lab with desktop computers) than the folk designing the classroom (provide a room that can be flexibly re-arranged).
 Those different purposes led to decisions about different approaches to orchestration of both similar and different phenomena.

 When the tutorial participants enter the room they start the next stage of orchestration for different, more learning and teaching specific purposes.
 Both students and teachers will have their own individual purposes in mind.
 Purposes that may change in respone to what happens in the tutorial.
 Those diverse purposes will drive them to orchestrate different phenomena in different ways.
 To achieve a particular learning outcome, a teacher will orchestrate different phenomena and technology.
-They will combine the technologies in the room with certain pedagogies to create specific learning tasks.
-The students then orchestrate how the learning tasks - purposeful orchestrations of phenomena - are integrated into their individual purposes.
+They will combine the technologies in the room with certain pedagogies (other technologies) to create specific learning tasks.
+The students then orchestrate how the learning tasks - purposeful orchestrations of phenomena - are adapted to serve their individual purposes.

-Some assemblies of technologies are easier to orchestrate than others.
+Some assemblies of technologies are easier to orchestrate than others (e.g. the computers in a computer lab can be used to play computer games, rather than "learning").
 Collaborative small group pedagogies would probably be easier in the classroom, than the computer lab.
 The design of the furniture technology in the classroom has been orchestrated with the purpose of enabling this type of flexibility.
 Not so the computer lab.

-For Arthur and Dron, **pedagogies are a technology** and **education is a technology**.
+For Dron, **pedagogies are a technology** and **education is a technology**.
+For some,

 ![Them's fighting words](images/2021-05-01-13-18-26.png)

-IMHO the plus side of this perspective is that it reduces the value of terms like e-learning, digital learning, technology-enhanced learning, and online learning; or, calls to put pedagogy before technology.
-Phrases that tend to elevate one of the phenomena (digital, online, "e-", or pedagogy) that may be orchestrated for the purpose of learning and teaching onto an unhelpful pedestal.

 ### What is educational technology?